 Becoming a Lifeguard

-Prior to obtaining a Pool Lifeguard Award, prospective Lifeguards must first hold a RLSSA Bronze Medallion and hold a current First Aid Certificate.
+Prior to obtaining a Pool Lifeguard Award, prospective Lifeguards may need to hold a RLSSA Bronze Medallion (dependent upon State/Territory requirements) and must hold a current First Aid Certificate.

 RLSSA Bronze Medallion

 The Bronze Medallion aims to develop the level of knowledge, judgement, technique and physical ability required to carry out safe water rescues.
 The RLSSA Bronze Medallion includes some theory regarding water safety, recognition of an emergency and response as well as the following practical water components:

 - Swim: Be able to swim 400 metres, continuously within 13 minutes.
 100m freestyle, 100m breaststroke, 100m survival backstroke, 100m sidestroke

 - Timed Tow: Be able to swim 50 metres, then tow a patient 50m within 3 min 15 secs

 - Survival and Rescue Skills: Demonstrate a range of survival techniques and appropriate rescues for a range of different aquatic environments and scenarios

 - Spinal Injuries: Basic management of a suspected spinal injury in shallow water

 - Rescue Initiative: Demonstrate initiative in effecting a rescue of two people who are in difficulty up to 15 metres from safety